What is immunity?

 Fasting and the Immune System: How to Fast Safely Fasting the right way is essential if a person wants to benefit from the effect of fasting on immune system.
 Fasting can have negative effects on the body and immune system.
 It also breaks down a significant portion of white blood cells if sustained for more than a few days.
 Fasting for two or three days is easier on the body.
 If one does it the right way, he/she should be able to make it through the 48 to 72 hours of fasting without too much suffering.
 It’s important to prepare yourself for a few days before the fast.
 Slowly wean yourself off coffee, sugar, alcohol and any other stimulants in the week leading up to the fast.
 Meat, fish, and dairy should be slowly reduced until you are accustomed to just eating fruits and veggies.
 Soups are recommended as they are watery yet filling and will help the body acclimatize.
 One can eat some fruit, seeds, and nuts, but focus should be on vegetables.
 2-3 days before the fast one can have more of–fruits and veggie shakes.
 It will help prepare the digestive system.
 Fasting can be followed by a few days of blended raw foods.
 The body has to be brought back to solids slowly.
 One can wait at least a week before adding meat, dairy, and fish to the diet.
 Starting with lighter foods–nuts, seeds, grains, etc. is advisable.

-- Preferably rink at least 8 glasses of water per day in addition to liquids like juices and teas.
+- Preferably drink at least 8 glasses of water per day in addition to liquids like juices and teas.

 - Diluting juices with water can help cut acidity.